FAQ – Hybrid battery repair

 Can you print data from the reconditioner on the computer?

-The EVc units produce a CSV summary file that can be printed out.
-The laptops come equipped with a spreadsheet software in order to view/print CSV files.
+The EVc units produce a CSV summary data file that can be printed.
+The laptops come equipped with a spreadsheet software in order to view/print and archive CSV files.

 How many kilometers or miles after balancing the battery module can we give warranty for?